Add Products to WooCommerce using WPUF

-WPUF is a form builder plugin with custom post types.
-So, with its custom taxonomy and meta keying feature, it is also possible to use it as a frontend interface to post and manage products on your WooCommerce powered site.
+WPUF is the best frontend posting plugin out there.
+Along with this, it has powerful form building capabilities with custom post types.
+So, with its custom taxonomy and meta key feature, it is possible to use it as a frontend interface to post and manage products of your WooCommerce powered site.

 - WordPress (assuming you already have it installed)

-- WP User Frontend Plugin (Installed and activated)
+- WP User Frontend Pro (Installed and activated)

 - WooCommerce Plugin (Installed and activated)

-After WPUF and WC is being installed and activated, WPUF will automatically capture the taxonomy, metas and post types from WC.
-Now you can start to create forms to upload product if you do not want to use the default backend posting of WC.
+After WPUF and WooCommerce is being installed and activated, WPUF will automatically capture the taxonomy, metas and post types from WC.
+Now you can easily create forms to upload product if you do not want to use the default backend posting of WC.

 We will be needing three pages to get started with.